KualiCo/graphql-example/README.md

 the GraphiQL interface.
 To run one of the queries, put your cursor in one of the queries and press `cmd + enter` or click on the "play" button and select the query by name.

+All of the data is in memory so restarting the server will clear out your data.